mling216/HaMap/README.md

 	```
 	This splits the tiles into 10 batches and processes batch 1.
 Adjust `-b` for other batches.

-**Note:**
-- The `stainenv.yml` file includes all required dependencies for stain normalization.
-- If you encounter issues with `spams`, the scripts will fall back to Macenko normalization (see code comments).

 ---

 ## Train and Test a Model